From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 Japanese and English operate under different rules of grammar and logic.
 In Japanese, it’s common to omit the subject, use contextual cues instead of explicit phrasing, and rely heavily on implied meaning.
 The result: translated copy often ends up shorter, but also emptier.

-This is where many foreign companies go wrong.
-By simply translating English copy line-by-line, they unknowingly remove crucial context and emotional weight — both of which are essential for effective marketing in Japan.
+Many foreign companies go wrong here.
+By simply translating English copy line-by-line, they unknowingly remove crucial context and emotional weight, both essential for effective marketing in Japan.

 What gets lost in translation: